cyberwahid01/4.2-Deploying-Active-Directory/README.md

 <img src="https://i.imgur.com/U7X5wUa.png" alt="7"/>
 </p>
 <p>
 8. At this stage, we can go ahead and start executing some functions within our domain.
-In this instance we are creating some Organizational Units which are used to organise Users into certain categories.
+In this instance, we are creating some Organizational Units which are used to organize Users into certain categories.
 In our case we are organising them via "_EMPLOYEES" and "_ADMINS and later as "_CLIENTS".
-We do this by right-clicking the domain itself, hovering into the "New" menu and choosing "Organizational Unit"
+We do this by right-clicking the domain itself, hovering into the "New" menu, and choosing "Organizational Unit"
 </p>
 <br />